JetBrains/guide/site/java/tutorials/getting-started-spring-data-jpa/creating-spring-boot-project/index.md

 Then, we'll click **Next**.

 In the next window, we'll select the latest Spring Boot version available to us.
 Then under _Dependencies_, we'll search for `data` in the search field.
 Under _SQL_, we'll select the checkboxes for **Spring Data JPA** and **H2 Database** from the list.
-For this tutorial, we'll be using H2 as our database because it is easy to setup.
+For this tutorial, we'll be using H2 as our database because it is easy to set up.
 If you want to use a different database, such as MySQL or HyperSQL, feel free to select those dependencies instead or add them later to your pom.xml file.

 ![New Project Window Dependency](./NewProject-Deps.png)